 The success of the Group depends to an unusually large extent upon its management team and its ability to retain them.
-The Group will continue to seek to mitigate this resource risk by providing appropriate training, competitive reward and compensation packages, incentive schemes and succession planning.
+The Group will continue to seek to mitigate this resource risk by providing appropriate training, competitive reward and compensation packages and incentive schemes.
 The Group has outsourced a number of key functions where it is most cost efficient to do so or where a third party can bring greater resources or expertise than the Group.
 The Group monitors the performance and financial security of its outsourced partners.